uimagine-admin/tunadb/README.md

 This project is a simplified version of a Cassandra-like distributed database written in Go.
 It is designed as a part of a Computer Science course called **Distributed Systems and Computing**.
 The project simulates core distributed database concepts such as consistent hashing, gossip protocol, quorum-based consensus, and more.

+### Contribution Guidelines

+See the Task ID in Notion.
+Use this task id when you create PR, so Notion could sync automatically.

 ## Project Structure
 ```
 tuna-db/